-If specific cost or procedural information is not found in the MVCPA Grant Administrative Manual_then grantees must follow the Uniform Grant and Contract Management Act (Chapter 783 Texas Government Code) that requires the Uniform Grant Management Standards (UGMS) to be maintained under the authority of the Texas Comptroller of Public Accounts.
+If specific cost or procedural information is not found in the MVCPA Grant Administrative Manual, then grantees must follow the Uniform Grant and Contract Management Act (Chapter 783 Texas Government Code) that requires the Texas Grant Management Standards (TxGMS) to be maintained under the authority of the Texas Comptroller of Public Accounts.
 These grant management standards are used by the MVCPA in the administration of the MVCPA grant program.

-The UGMS were established to promote the efficient use of public funds by providing: awarding agencies and grantees a standardized set of financial management procedures and definitions; requiring consistency among grantor agencies in their dealings with grantees; and by ensuring accountability for the expenditure of public funds.
+The TxGMS was established to promote the efficient use of public funds by providing: awarding agencies and grantees a standardized set of financial management procedures and definitions; requiring consistency among grantor agencies in their dealings with grantees; and by ensuring accountability for the expenditure of public funds.
 State agencies are required to adhere to these standards when administering grants and other financial assistance agreements with cities, counties, and other political subdivisions of the state.

 All program activity must be consistent with the statutory and appropriated purposes of MVCPA.
 All expenses incurred by the grant program must be reasonable and necessary to operate an MVCPA funded program.
-All revenue and inventory records must be managed consistent with generally accepted accounting principles (GAAP) and local policies.
+All revenue and inventory records must be managed in a way that is consistent with generally accepted accounting principles (GAAP) and state and local laws and policies.